laboon/ebook/text/98_glossary_of_terms.md

 __Mean time to repair__: In __availability testing__, the mean (average) amount of time it takes to repair a failure.
 Often abbreviated as __MTTR__.

-__Load Testing__: Running a full system with a specified amount of demand (e.g., a certain number of users or events) in order to determine how the system operates under realistic conditions.
+__Load testing__: Running a full system with a specified amount of demand (e.g., a certain number of users or events) in order to determine how the system operates under realistic conditions.

 __Stability test__: A kind of __load test__ where a small number of events are processed, but over a long period of time, in order to determine how stable the system is for non-trivial time periods.